benmvp/slides/2017/fstoco/iso-react.md

 - Currently a Principal Frontend Engineer at Eventbrite
 - Eventbrite is an online events & ticketing platform
 - Full Stack is using one of our competitors, but that's ok! ;-)
-- We've been transitioning from Backbone to React
+- We've spent the last year transitioning from Backbone to React
 - I'm sure others in the room are doing the same
 - Made the transition over a year ago now and have been building new features on the new platform
 - One of the key must-haves in the transition was server-side rendering